 I love all things arts & crafts and design.

-I’ve been a graphic designer for over 13 years now, and I would say an ‘Artist at heart’ my whole life.
+I’ve been a graphic designer for almost 15 years now, and I would say an ‘Artist at heart’ my whole life.

 Computer design lets me work and re-work a piece with complete control and precision, which satisfies the perfectionist in me.
 Whereas, painting is much more therapeutic and liberating.
 Specifically, alcohol inks are a medium that can produce some unpredictable, yet, amazing results.
 It has the vibrancy of acrylic or oils and the blending qualities, somewhat, of watercolours.

 I create Alcohol Ink paintings.
 Alcohol inks are essentially fast drying dyes, (very concentrated ink pigment in an alcohol base.)
 They come in little liquid bottles and need a non-porous surface to work with.
 I paint on a variety of surfaces, such as Yupo paper (a synthetic non-porous paper), plastic/acetate sheets & primed wooden boards.